brufinus/fe16-tools/README.md

 If you run into any problems or wish for certain features or improvements, please open an Issue.

-The project is also open to contribution through PR, though I honestly don't know if I set the project up correctly for that so if not let me know.
+The project is also open to contribution through PR.